Portfolio liquidity management

-When to use account operations and how they affect NAV and cash.
+When to use Account Operations and how they affect NAV and cash.

 When to use Account Operations

-- Need real cash balance?
-Record every deposit/withdrawal in “Account operations”: NAV and returns will use only that cash.
+• Do you want the real cash balance?
+Record each deposit/withdrawal in “Account Operations”: NAV and returns will only use this cash register.

 Key rule

-How to record cash (Deposits/Withdrawals)
+How to register cash (Deposits/Withdrawals)

 Visual example